AMERICAN RHODODENDRON SOCIETY

 2.2.4.5 LIFE Membership

 LIFE Membership dues shall be placed in a separate fund and invested.
-The income earned by the fund shall annually be transferred to the General Fund.
-For LIFE Memberships received after July 1, 1984, the member's chapter shall annually be credited an amount equal to the chapter's portion of a one-year INDIVIDUAL Membership.
+To provide income for supporting the cost of life memberships, the following spending formula will be used: 3 percent X the three year final market value of the Life Fund account (as of August 31 of each year).
+This amount (less the $10 chapter portion) shall annually be transferred to the General Fund.
+For LIFE Memberships received after July 1, 1984, the member's chapter shall annually be credited an amount equal to the chapter's portion of a one-year ANNUAL/(REGULAR) Membership.
 When a LIFE member dies, the principal of that membership shall remain in the Life Membership Fund.

 2.2.4.6 HONORARY Membership